Dr. Teresa Farinha

 5. Innovation and Entrepreneurship for Sustainability Transitions

-Teresa Farinha is a research fellow at UNU-MERIT, focusing on the evolution of regional labor systems, impacts of automation and climate change, and the future of work.
+Teresa Farinha is a Researcher at United Nations University MERIT, focusing on the evolution of regional labor systems, impacts of automation and climate change, and the future of work.
 She is also the Deputy Director of the PhD Programme at UNU-MERIT.
 Teresa has a PhD in Evolutionary Economic Geography at Utrecht University, with a thesis on "The evolving geography of jobs: how relatedness shapes labour dynamics".
 She also has two degrees from the University of Lisboa - MSc in Financial and Monetary Economics and Undergrad in Economics - and work experience in audit, business consulting, risk analysis, governance, tutoring, and volunteer work for Portuguese NGOs on Fisheries & Marine Policy, and Circular Economy.